 - Dialux Rouge/Red - Gold & Silver.
 High mirror finish

 - Dialux Vert/Green - Platinum, Stainless Steel & other hard white metals.
 Final polishing process

 - Dialux Gris/Grey - Stainless Steel & Platinum.
 Removal of marks and finishing

 - Dialux Jaune/Yellow - Non-ferrous metals (eg. Bronze and Tin) & Plastics.
 Removal of scratches and pre-polish

 - Dialux Black - Argentium Silver.
 Mirror finish

-There's no need to worry about what size shank the polisher has, and unlike the Dremel Collet Nut Kit you won't have to keep changing collets all the time.
-In my kit, they are an essential and I have one attached to my Dremel 3000 and another on my Dremel Flexible Shaft at all times.
+There's no need to worry about what size shank the polisher has, and unlike the Dremel Collet Nut Kit, you won't have to keep changing collets all the time.
+In my kit, this simple attachment is an essential item and I have one attached to my Dremel 3000 and another to my Dremel Flexible Shaft at all times.
 They are made with the intention of only fitting Dremel models so you'll have to find out if there is a similar adjustable chuck for your specific rotary tool.

 Please always wear good eye protection, a dust mask and ensure you have on a long-sleeved top (no draping sleeves though!) and an apron when using any of the above products.
 Wearing finger tape will help protect your fingers and nails from dirt, cuts and scrapes when sanding polishing, and buffing.